 Jane is also planning for the future, “My fiancé is so excited to buy our baby girl her first áo dài (Vietnamese traditional dress).
 He wants one too!
 I will teach her about the traditions of her sign, respect for her elders, and how to cook for us when we get old and lazy.
 It takes a village to raise good kids and we will depend on the Vietnamese community to help us teach our traditions to the new generation.”

-Anh Luu is the owner and chef at Bywater Brew Pub on Royal Street in the Bywater.
+Anh Luu is the Executive Chef at Bywater Brew Pub.
 She moved away from New Orleans to Portland, Oregon and then returned.
 “After over a decade of cooking Viet-Cajun/Creole food for Portland, I felt it was time I cooked this food for the people that inspired me to create it.
 After my mom passed away suddenly in 2017, the longing for home became too strong for me to ignore.
 I wanted to reconnect with so many parts of myself that I felt I had lost after living away from New Orleans for so long, especially my Vietnamese roots.
 I also missed the warmth of the sun and tropical vegetation.
 Portland was never going to feel like home to me.”

 Anh was born in the Year of the Tiger.
 “I think it is very fitting of my personality, especially since I’m also a Leo.
 So, technically I’m a ‘Liger.’
 Having tiger qualities has definitely helped me excel in becoming a manager and leader in the restaurant industry.
 Being self-motivated, driven, and resilient are my most tiger-like qualities that have helped me most in my journey as a chef.”